DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Angel, with battle axe in her hands, flapped her wings.

-"Angles stand atop of foreign gods.
+"Angles stand atop of sidhes.
 Every other race are nothing more but a slave.
 If you're going to defy us...
 Then I shall eliminate you with my own hands!"